-Read about the mentors that took part in the 2016 programme.
-Each 2016 participant was paired up with one of these incredible industry professionals to learn skills and get advice to shape their event and music industry career!
+Each successful participant this year will be paired up with one of these incredible industry professionals as their mentor to learn skills and get advice to shape their event and music industry career!

-Ellie has had 3 years of experience working in the music industry.
+Ellie has had 5 years of experience working in the music industry.
 After graduating from MAINZ in 2012 she started in music management working with artists such as Jupiter Project, Dane Rumble and Titanium.
-She began touring in 2014 and since then has been on the road with some of New Zealand’s top artists including Brooke Fraser, Devilskin, Fat Freddys Drop, Tami Neilson, Marlon Williams and Sol3 MIO.
-Ellie has turned her hand to various elements of live shows, from ticketing and merchandise sales to site management and event producing.
-In 2014 and 2015 she was the event producer for Christmas in the Vines, an event which draws 8,000 people in attendance.
+She began touring in 2014 and since has then has been on the road with some of New Zealand’s top artists including Brooke Fraser, Devilskin, Fat Freddy’s Drop, Tami Neilson and Marlon Williams and Sol3 MIO.
+Ellie has also worked as a production assistant for international acts such as Taylor Swift, Justin Bieber, SIA and Shawn Mendes.
+Over the years, Ellie has gained invaluable experience working in various elements of live shows, from ticketing and merchandise sales, to site management and event producing.

 Fenella started off in the NZ Music and events industry in 2003 whilst at at Otago University by helping set up and deliver the first Rhythm & Vines festival in Gisborne.
 Fenella continued to work on Rhythm and Vines for the next 12 years in a various roles, and during this time also started working for festivals & music events such as Splore, Homegrown & Blue Sky ( Fiji).
 Fenella, along wth business partner Jaz Kapow, started Twice The Hype in 2013.
 Twice The Hype a music management & booking agency in based in Morningside, Auckland.
 Twice The Hype represent over 30 NZ acts such as Laughton Kora, Hollie Smith, Bailey Wiley & Chores.
 On top of her role at Twice The Hype, Fenella currently works for Northern Bass Festival & Splore as well as tour managing at various festivals all over NZ.